TheVisualHub/VisualFactory/README.md

 Welcome to the **VisualFactory** - a creative arsenal of high-impact scripts crafted for **cinematic 3D visualization and molecular graphics**.
 Most of the algorithms are designed to operate within the internal Python environemnt of **ChimeraX**.

-🔭 These tools leverage cutting-edge visual technologies to create data-informed visualizations of molecular word. 🧬
+🔭 These tools leverage cutting-edge technologies to create data-informed representations of molecular word. 🧬

 ---